typelevel/cats-effect/README.md

 Notice how the laws are written in terms of the `<->` "rewrite" operator.
 This operator simply turns into a ScalaCheck property in practice, but in *theory* it should be read as something much more powerful: an equational substitution.

-The first law is saying that any time we see a program which contains the pattern `F.uncancelable(poll => poll(...))` for *any* value of the `...` subexpression, we can rewrite it as just the `...` subexpression itself.
+The first law is saying that any time we see a program which contains the pattern `F.uncancelable(demask => demask(...))` for *any* value of the `...` subexpression, we can rewrite it as just the `...` subexpression itself.
 This kind of step-wise evaluation semantic is the foundation of all formal computational calculi, including Scala itself (as of Dotty, via the DOT calculus).

 Unfortunately, due to expressiveness limitations, not *all* programs can be reduced to a simple composition of these evaluation rules (laws).
 However, significantly more such programs can be reduced now than was possible with the laws framework in ce2, in which a single law very frequently reduced to a rewrite asserting one side was equal to `F.pure(...)` of some value, which is a rewrite of very limited applicability.